 When it comes to choosing travel destinations, for me the more off the beaten path and gritty, the better.
 And if that destination happens to be in a Latin American country – bonus!
-Nothing turns me off more than hoards of tourists and line-ups.
+Nothing turns me off more than hordes of tourists and line-ups.
 So it should come as no surprise that my latest travel adventure took me to Mexico City.

+Anyways, let us come back to the good part of the travel adventure.
 The largest metropolis in the Western Hemisphere, with a population of 22 million, Mexico City is indeed grand.
 Despite its size and what you may hear in the media, not once did we feel unsafe.
 Mexico City is mesmerizing.
 Incredible art, culture and food, but with a grit and unpretentiousness of Latin America that I love so much.
 It is undoubtedly one of the most underrated travel destinations in the world.

 While many travelers choose to stay in Paseo de La Reforma, Polanco or Centro Historico, we chose to stay at in an Airbnb in Roma Norte.
 A local neighbourhood, that is trendy, safe and full of restaurants, bars and parks.
 Roma Norte is also known for it’s incredible street art.
 One could spend hours walking the streets snapping photos of local artists works.
 Despite it’s incredible sprawl, Mexico City in general is very walk-able.